 My proposed location for the ancient site of Awan would be almost midway through the seven mountains section of the route.
-Though speculative, Lugalbanda may have stayed in Yafteh Cave on the way to Aratta.
+Although speculative, Lugalbanda may have stayed in Yafteh Cave on the way to Aratta.

 Lugalbanda in the Mountain Cave (full text)